franzparks/Item-Catalog/README.md

 JSON:

-- http://localhost:8000/catalog/JSON  (for all categories and their items) -http://localhost:8000/catalog/<category>/item/JSON (for one category and its items) -http://localhost:8000/catalog/<category>/item/<catalog_item_name>/JSON (for one item)
+-http://localhost:8000/catalog/JSON  (for all categories and their items) -http://localhost:8000/catalog/<category>/item/JSON (for one category and its items) -http://localhost:8000/catalog/<category>/item/<catalog_item_name>/JSON (for one item)

 RSS:
--
+-http://localhost:8000//catalog/recent.atom (for the most recent catalog item feeds)